Gravitational Wave Measurement of the $M_\mathrm{BH}$-$M_\mathrm{bulge}$ Intrinsic Scatter at High Redshift: Comparisons to black hole mass bulge mass Relations measured Across Cosmic Time

 \section{Comparisons to \texorpdfstring{\mmb}{black hole mass bulge mass} Relations measured Across Cosmic Time}

+In previous sections, we showed that the GWB data alone may be able to break the degeneracy between types of \mmb\ evolution with improvements to the constraints for high frequency data.
+Here we investigate how EM data may be able to provide independent constraints.
 EM-based studies of the \mmb\ relation outside the local universe exist across a wide range of redshifts.
 The sample size of observed SMBH–galaxy pairs decreases with increasing redshift due to observational limitations.
 Now, several years after the launch of JWST, the field has amassed a decent sample of extremely high redshift studies of the \mmb\ relation.
-Initially, there seemed to be strong consensus that all measured SMBH masses were up to 10--100 times more massive relative to their hosts than predicted by the \mmb\ relation \citep[e.g.][]{Pacucci_2023}.
-Now, the picture of this $z > 4$ population is more complex as more and more studies find SMBH--galaxy pairs which lie on (or even below) the local \mmb\ relation \citep{Sun_2025_ne, Li_2025_normal}.
+The picture of the $z > 4$ SMBH population is becoming increasingly complex as some studies find SMBH--galaxy pairs that lie significantly above the local \mmb\ relation \citep[e.g.,][]{Pacucci_2023, Yue_2024} while others find pairs that are consistent with (or even below) local measurements \citep[e.g,][]{Ding_2023, Sun_2025_ne, Li_2025_normal}.
 This diversity of mass ratios has intriguing implications for the model of SMBH–galaxy coevolution and suggests a wide variety of growth pathways.
 It additionally hints at possible observational biases which can lead to misinformed conclusions about the entire population.
 Whether these high-redshift, massive SMBHs represent an overmassive population or the extreme end of a relation, they are not predicted by extrapolations of the local relation.
 A full analysis of redshift evolution of intrinsic scatter in the \mmb\ relation using only EM data is outside the scope of this paper.
 Even a simple analysis, however, yields valuable insights.
 Here we present a qualitative but robust comparison of the predictions from our results and various EM-based SMBH–galaxy mass measurements.